 Although it costs nothing more than the power to operate the server to run an advertising campaign such as blasting an offer to a mailing list of “hot leads,” chances are you’re not the one who owns the mailing list to which you’d be blasting the ad.
 You likely have to pay someone else to do it, which immediately negates the low-cost factor.
 The hotter the leads, the higher the cost to send an offer to each lead.
 This is perceived value and it’s a simple matter of thinking about it from the point of view of a specific market you’re targeting with your offer, in your specific niche.

-If for example the people who attended a football match, live at the stadium, each filled out their names and email addresses on the back of their ticket stubs and dropped them into a box, that’s a very targeted lead you’d be pursuing with an offer such as replica football jerseys.
-As a result, the person in possession of those leads will inevitably charge you higher rates to gain access to them, because of the perceived value which you generally arrive at between the two of you.
+If, for example, targeting the individuals who attend a football match, live at the stadium can be a beneficial way of generating leads.
+Thousands of people buy tickets to watch league matches with their friends and family.
+(If this interests you, you can see page selling tickets online to get info. about prices, discounts, etc.) You could ask such people in the stadium to fill out their names and email addresses on the back of their ticket stubs and drop them into a box.
+That is a very targeted lead you’d be pursuing with an offer such as replica football jerseys.
+As a result, the person in possession of those leads will inevitably charge you higher rates to gain access to those email addresses because of the perceived value, which you generally arrive at, between the two of you.

 So the more targeted the leads, the higher the perceived value, which may actually differ from the actual value.